Plate 00 / Intro For agentic coding

 Scale one every

+That whole traced path — one thought, HLD down to code — is what LID calls an arrow.
 Now do that for every design, every spec, and every test in your repository — not in a binder somewhere, in the code itself.
 Your whole codebase looks like this:

 LID arrows across the codebase — DAG A directed acyclic graph showing one HLD node fanning down through three LLD nodes, six EARS-spec nodes, six failing-first test nodes, and five code-file nodes.
 Two highlighted edges between tests and code cross or converge, illustrating that one test can cover more than one code file, and one code file can be covered by more than one test.
 PLATE · 002 / DAG ARROWS · CODEBASE COORD · A1 § HLD § LLDs § EARS § TESTS § CODE HLD LLD LLD LLD EARS EARS EARS EARS EARS EARS Tests Tests Tests Tests Tests Tests code code code code code